Mirandolina (opera): Synopsis

 Mirandolina the inn-keeper is courted by various noblemen at her house in Florence.

-Two of them try to vie with each other to seduce her, declaring that they are passionately in love with her, but having enchanted them she drops them.
-Another admirer is the sardonic misogynist Ripafratta whom she sees as a challenge to win.
+Two of them, Forlimpopoli and Albafiorita, try to vie with each other to seduce her, declaring that they are passionately in love with her, but having enchanted them she drops them.
+Another admirer is the sardonic misogynist Ripafratta, whom she sees as a challenge to win.

-Mirandolina therefore decides to lure the Cavaliere and seduce him.
+Mirandolina therefore decides to lure Ripafratta and seduce him.
 She sets out the tricks she is playing with Forlimpopoli and Albafiorita, and tries to use flattery and charm to gull Ripafratta.

 He however, becomes serious, playing on his rank and flushed with his first real love, and is furious when Mirandolina rejects him.
 Two elderly actresses, Ortensia and Dejanira pretend in vain that they are not upper class.

 Mirandolina had all along been keen on her faithful waiter Fabrizio and ends up marrying him, having tested his fidelity, as a protection against the livid Ripafratta.

-Recording

-The 2002 Wexford production was recorded by the BBC and published on CD in 2004 by Supraphon; with the Belarus National Philharmonic Orchestra conducted by Riccardo Frizza.